DATES: July 2 – July 30, 2015

 - The Istanbul Project was a finalist for the 2012 GoAbroad Innovation Awards for Innovative New Program – Internship.

 Students will earn 3 upper-division journalism credits from the University of Jamestown.
 Credits are transferable, and may be accepted as journalism credit by your college or university.

 Students will learn, write and report from Monday through Thursday.
 Except for the first weekend, devoted to orientation, Friday, Saturday and Sunday will be free for local exploration and travel.

-This is a sample syllabus for Jour 667, which will be updated for 2014.
+This is a sample syllabus, which will be updated for 2015.

-Graduating seniors, graduate students and working journalists are eligible to apply for our internship program in foreign correspondence. ieiMedia interns have worked at Istanbul’s English language daily, the Hurriyet Daily News, Worldpress.com, Time Out Istanbul, The Inter Press News Service, and other publications, filing bylined articles under the supervision of noted journalists and ieiMedia faculty.
+Graduating seniors, graduate students in journalism and working journalists are eligible to apply for our internship program in foreign correspondence. ieiMedia interns have worked at Istanbul’s English language daily, the Hurriyet Daily News, Worldpress, Time Out Istanbul, The Inter Press News Service, the United Nations-based MediaGlobal, and other publications, filing bylined articles under the supervision of award-winning journalists and faculty.
 Here are some of their recent publications.

 In 2015, internships are available at: